 You should not place undue reliance on any forward-looking statements.
-Any forward-looking statement in this report is based only on information currently available to us and speaks only as of the date on which it is made.
-Except as expressly required by the Federal securities laws, Invesco PowerShares Capital Management LLC ("Invesco"), undertakes no obligation to publicly update or revise any forward-looking statements or the risks, uncertainties or other factors described in this Report, as a result of new information, future events or changed circumstances or for any other reason after the date of this Report.
+Except as expressly required by the Federal securities laws, the Fund and the Managing Owner undertakes no obligation to publicly update or revise any forward-looking statements or the risks, uncertainties or other factors described in this Report, as a result of new information, future events or changed circumstances or for any other reason after the date of this Report.